Steep, Hampshire: Medieval to Tudor

 Beginning at an unknown point in the medieval period, the territory of the village of Steep formerly included two detached parish exclaves the larger of which was called Ambersham.
 This was a narrow strip of land situated 10.3 mi east in the county of West Sussex, situated between Midhurst and Petworth and running south from the Surrey border near Haslemere to near Graffham.
-Under the Counties Act of 1844, Ambersham was detached from Steep and made part of Sussex.
+Under the Counties (Detached Parts) Act 1844, Ambersham was detached from Steep and made part of Sussex.
 For ecclesiastical reasons it had been split into two tithings or parish sub-divisions, North Ambersham and South Ambersham, and these became civil parishes.
 Ecclesiastically the former was annexed to Fernhurst, and the latter to Easebourne.
 The smaller of the two exclaves was a three-acre portion of Borden Wood in the Sussex parish of Chithurst, which was only united with the latter parish in 1883 because it had no inhabitants.
 Both of these detached portions were also exclaves of Hampshire.

 There is no written evidence that Steep was settled until late in the Anglo-Saxon period, however in the early Anglo Saxon period the Meon Valley formed the Jutish Kingdom of Meonwara.
 In the medieval period Steep was a sub-parish of East Meon. so it too was probably a settlement of the Jutes and the Ambershams may well have been too.

 Steep was first documented under the name of 'Stepe Place' in the 12th century.
 The church of All Saints was built around 1125.
 The oldest surviving dwelling in the village is the house known as "Restalls" which is on the eastern side of the church.
 It dates from the late 15th century, and was remodelled in 1600 (and in 1905 by the Arts and Crafts architect William Frederick Unsworth who lived here).

 By 1600, Steep had a prospering local cloth-making industry and two fulling mills in operation, which were driven by the nearby Ashford Stream.
 The early 17th century was also described by historian William Page as a "great rebuilding" of the village, in which redevelopment of many wooden buildings were replaced by stone structures.
 However, a decline in the cloth-making industry caused a depression in the latter half of the 17th century, which resulted in the closure of both mills.